-BIR Chicken Jhalfrezi – Curry House Style Recipe (Step-by-Step Guide)
+BIR Chicken Jalfrezi – Curry House Style Recipe (Step-by-Step Guide)

 Cuisine -Indian - Main Meal

-This BIR Chicken Jhalfrezi is a proper curry house favourite, known for its bold, vibrant flavours, fresh crunch, and that unmistakable sizzling finish of onions and peppers.
+This BIR Chicken Jalfrezi is a proper curry house favourite, known for its bold flavours, vibrant colours, and that unmistakable sizzling finish of onions, peppers, and green chillies.

 In true BIR (British Indian Restaurant) style, this dish is all about speed, balance, and high-heat cooking.
 Using base gravy, pre-cooked chicken, and a quick build in the pan, you'll recreate that authentic takeaway taste at home in minutes.

-Perfect with pilau rice, naan, or scooped straight from the pan… no judgement here 😉
+Perfect with pilau rice, naan bread, or scooped straight from the pan... no judgement here 😉

 Table of Contents: